Azure/AppConfiguration/releaseNotes/AzureSpringCloudAppConfigurationConfig.md

 ## 2.3.0 - January 05, 2022

 * Fixed a bug where `spring.cloud.application` was still used in a location.
-This caused a refresh bug where a null value was used on refresh. `spring.cloud.application` has replaced by `key-filter`.
+This caused a refresh bug where a null value was used on refresh. `spring.cloud.application` has now been replaced by `key-filter`.

 ## 2.2.0 - November 25, 2021